developerstephanieb/latex_reference/01_fundamentals/02_document_structure.md

 The table of contents updates automatically, but requires two compilations: first to gather headings, then to render the table.

-- `\tableofcontents`: Directly inserts a table of contents, automatically populated from the sectioning commands.
+- `\tableofcontents`: Directly inserts a table of contents, automatically populated from numbered sectioning commands.

 ```latex
 \documentclass{article}